Skip to main content

 **Good Faith (art.
 1375 CCQ):** A mutual acknowledgment of the duty of bonne foi — honesty, cooperation, transparency, and fair dealing — in all aspects of the maintenance relationship, including the provider's duty to inform under article 2104 CCQ.

 **Governing Law and Dispute Resolution:** An express choice of Quebec law and the CCQ as the governing law, and a designation of the judicial district for dispute resolution.
 Spare Parts and Inventory: Provisions for spare parts availability, storage at the premises, and cost allocation for consumables versus major replacement components.
 Regulatory Compliance: A warranty that all maintenance work complies with applicable Quebec and federal regulations, including RBQ requirements for licensed trades, electrical safety standards under the Code de construction, and environmental disposal regulations for hazardous materials.
 Performance Guarantees: Measurable performance metrics such as equipment uptime percentage, mean time between failures, and mean time to repair that establish objective standards for service quality.
-Insurance Requirements: The contractor must maintain comprehensive general liability insurance and professional liability insurance appropriate for the maintenance services provided.
+Insurance Requirements: The contractor must maintain thorough general liability insurance and professional liability insurance appropriate for the maintenance services provided.

 Frequently Asked Questions